 6. Improved Attention & Focus

-Mental and physical performance are defined by the ability to continue to perform even when fatigued.
-L-theanine is a non-essential amino acid designed just for improved focus.
+Cognitive performance and physical performance are defined by the ability to continue to perform even when fatigued.
+L-theanine is a non-essential amino acid designed to enhance cognitive performance, more precisely, focus.

 The neurotransmitter y-aminobutyric acid (GABA) blocks impulses between nerve cells and your brain.